quzeem91/Project-Wrangle-and-Analyze-Data/README.md

 ## Reports
 project consist of two reports :

-1. Wrangle-report: briefly describes your wrangling efforts.framed as an internal document.
+1. Wrangle-report: describes my  wrangling efforts in details.framed as an internal document.
-2. Wrangle-act: communicates all the insights and displays the visualization(s) produced from the wrangled data.
+2. Wrangle-act: This communicates all the insights and displays the visualization(s) produced from the wrangled data.
 This was framed as an external document, like a blog post or magazine article,